 These navigational structures often surround a content-rich area on a page, filled with articles or information, or descriptions (and possibly pictures) of products or services.
 On pages describing products or services, it’s not unusual to have a link from that description to a page specifically about that product.

 On pages that are about specific products or services, or which are informational such as articles, you may sometimes see embedded links within the text in the content area on those pages.
 While there may be a benefit, from a search engine optimization standpoint to have links to other pages of the site embedded within content, I’ve always considered that search engines to be a secondary reason for including those embedded links.

 That’s why it came as a little surprise to see a blog post on Gray Wolf’s site titled Inline Linking Bad for Usability (no longer available).

 He makes a nice argument for the search optimization benefits of having inline links, but questions whether those embedded links make it more difficult for readers to see a link and read the content of the page.

 I think the points that Gray Wolf raises are valid ones.
-It can be hard to pick out a link on a page, and get a sense of where it points to when you see it within the content of that page.
+It can be hard to pick out a link on a page and get a sense of where it points to when you see it within the content of that page.

 So, regardless of where links are, chances may be that some visitors will miss links.
-Ideally, the way around that is to make sure that links within content can be easily seen. (saying that, I need to get some underlines or dots under links here, and maybe a brighter link color.)
+Ideally, the way around that is to make sure that links within the content can be easily seen. (saying that, I need to get some underlines or dots under links here, and maybe a brighter link color.)

 The Web Style Guide also points to some usability issues involving embedded links.
 One is that if you have too many, they can make it difficult to read the text on a page.
-Especially if they stand out, like I suggest having them do in the last paragraph.
+Especially if they stand out like I suggest having them do in the last paragraph.
 So, only the most important and most outstanding links should be inline in your content.
 They suggest that you: